-The curriculum will offer coursework that brings academic rigor to topics required for GIS professionals in business, engineering, planning, data and information management, as well as government and non-profit organizations.
-With its emphasis upon spatial data analysis and computer programming techniques, the MAGIST program will prepare students for professional success in specialized and highly skilled positions within the GIS and geospatial technology industries.
+The curriculum offers coursework that brings academic rigor to topics required for GIS professionals in business, engineering, planning, data and information management, as well as government and non-profit organizations.
+With its emphasis upon spatial data analysis and computer programming techniques, the MAGIST program prepares students for professional success in specialized and highly skilled positions within the GIS and geospatial technology industries.

 Interested in applying to this program for Fall 2021 or beyond?
-Enter your email address below, and we will be in touch as soon as more information is available.
+Enter your email address below, and we will be in touch as soon as the next application cycle launches.

 FREQUENTLY ASKED QUESTIONS